Skip to main content

 Highlighted projects

-Learn how we’re encouraging parents to get their child’s vaccinations up to date.
+Learn how we’re encouraging parents to get their pre-teens vaccinated.

 Learn what we’re doing to help pregnant people be healthy and have healthy babies.

-Learn about what we’re doing to encourage older adults to get an annual wellness visit.
+Learn about what we’re doing to encourage members to manage their diabetes and hypertension.

-Learn about what we’re doing to improve chlamydia screening rates.
+Learn about what we’re doing to encourage MSHO members to have a mammogram.

 Back to top